 Greenhouse floor of 100-year-old bricks

-Mathias and Rasmus have put up a Juliana Grand Oasis in their allotment garden.
+Mathias and Rasmus have put up a Juliana Grand Oase in their allotment garden.
 The greenhouse is the same model as the one they were decorating when participating in a Danish garden television programme.

 In the programme, the couple showed their creative and peculiar ideas to the viewers.
 There were lots of colours, flowers and rooms to enjoy life and you find all that in their allotment garden too.

-In their Grand Oasis they have laid a floor of 100-year-old bricks.
+In their Grand Oase they have laid a floor of 100-year-old bricks.
 It gives a lot of charm and aesthetics to a modern greenhouse.
 The Greenhouse Forum has talked to Mathias and Rasmus about their choices and has gotten the best tips to lay an old floor.

 Why have you chosen to lay a floor of old bricks?